RTmtfiallos/IDS-AKS-Accelerator/README.md

 <img align="left" width="100" height="100" src="https://docs.microsoft.com/answers/topics/25346/icon.html?t=168484">

-# AKS Deployment Helper
+# IDS AKS Accelerator

-Deploying an Enterprise ready Kubernetes cluster is extremely complex and can be extremely challenging.
-It can be a nightmare dealing with complex ARM Templates, syntax errors, and potentially hundreds of parameters.
-Get any of them wrong and the entire deployment can fail - leaving partially deployed resources to clean up.
-So much time can be wasted resulting in frustration.
+It can be extremely challenging to design and deploy a Kubernetes cluster that is Enterprise ready.
+You have to deal with complex ARM Templates, syntax errors, and potentially hundreds of parameters.
+The entire deployment can fail if one of them is wrong, leaving partially deployed resources to clean up.
+Time is wasted, leading to frustration.

 ## How Randstad helped the ABC Data Science team

-The Randstad project team focused on developing a simple, secure,  light-weight, and flexible solution that would streamline AKS configuration and deployments.
+The Randstad IDS Cloud Practice developed a simple, secure, lightweight, and flexible solution to streamline AKS configuration and deployment.

 ### Critical requirements and success factors

-* Simple to use and understand
+* User-friendly and easy to understand
-* Delivers repeatable results and expected infrastructure
+* Delivers repeatable results and predictable infrastructure
-* Has flexible configuration options that can be easily modified to include new features/patterns/frameworks in the future
+* Provides flexible configuration options that can be easily modified to incorporate future features, patterns, or frameworks
-* Minimize post deployment AKS configuration needs
+* Reduce post-deployment AKS configuration requirements
-* Can be fully automated and include testing, is efficient, and streamlined.
+* Fully automated, includes testing, and is efficient and streamlined.

 ### Guiding Principals

-Our focus is on the *downstream use* of the parameters.
-"Shift Left" - Embed security and compliance earlier into IaC & CI/CD pipelines.
-As such, these are our specific practices:
+The focus is on the downstream application of the parameters.
+"Shift Left" - Integrate security and compliance earlier into IaC & CI/CD pipelines.
+Our specific practices are as follows:

 1. Deploy all components through a single, modular, idempotent bicep template
 2. Converge on a single bicep template, which can easily be consumed as a module